Eliza Scidmore reported on a literal swamp clean-up in Washington while working as a young newspaper correspondent in the 1880s.

-The “swamp” was actually an area of marshy tidal wetlands.
-Today we know that part of Washington as Potomac Park—home of the Lincoln and Jefferson Memorials, the Tidal Basin and the city’s famous Japanese cherry trees.
+The “swamp” was an area of marshy wetlands west and south of the Washington Monument.
+People called it the Potomac flats.
+Today we know the area as Potomac Park—home of the Lincoln and Jefferson Memorials, the Tidal Basin and the city’s famous Japanese cherry trees.

-Early developers had built the canal as an inner-city waterway to promote commerce by connecting the Anacostia River with Tiber Creek and the C&O Canal.
-Washington Canal ran along along the northern edge of the National Mall, on the site of what today is Constitution Avenue.
-But the canal was not a success and fell into disuse.
-Until it was paved over in the 1870s, during the city’s facelift headed by alderman “Boss” Shepherd, the canal functioned as an open sewer spewing nasty refuse onto the flats — human waste, carcasses of dead animals, rotting fish and produce from market stalls on Pennsylvania Avenue.
+Early developers had built the canal as an inner-city waterway connecting the Anacostia River with Tiber Creek and the C&O Canal.
+The canal ran along along the northern edge of the National Mall, the site of present-day Constitution Avenue.
+But the waterway was not a success and fell into disuse.

 The city paved over the canal in the 1870s during the infrastructure improvements headed by alderman “Boss” Shepherd.
 But the flats remained a stinky eyesore.
 Echoing complaints of residents, the New York Times called the area a “pestilential swamp.”